-Of course, a key component of our worksite enforcement efforts targets the businesses and industries that deliberately profit from the wholesale employment of illegal aliens.
-In May of 2006, 85 unauthorized workers employed by Robert Pratt and other subcontractors for Fischer Homes, Inc., were arrested as part of an ICE-led joint federal, state, and local investigation.
+Another recent example of our worksite efforts occurred in May of 2006, when 85 unauthorized workers employed by Robert Pratt and other sub-contractors for Fischer Homes, Inc., were arrested as part of an ICE-led joint federal, state, and local investigation.
 In this case the targets of the investigation knowingly harbored, transported, and employed undocumented aliens.
 Five supervisors were arrested and charged with harboring illegal aliens.